Business and Summary of Significant Accounting Policies

 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
 Cash and cash equivalents are deposited in demand and money market accounts at one financial institution.
 At times, such deposits may be in excess of insured limits.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.

 The Company’s accounts receivable are derived from revenue earned from customers located throughout the world.
 The Company performs credit evaluations of its customers’ financial condition as necessary, and sometimes requires partial payment in advance of shipping.
-As of September 30, 2023 and December 31, 2022, there was no allowance for doubtful accounts.
-As of September 30, 2023, the Company had two customers accounting for 78% and 11% of accounts receivable.
+As of March 31, 2023 and December 31, 2022, there was no allowance for doubtful accounts.
+As of March 31, 2023, the Company had one customer accounting for 86% of accounts receivable.
 As of December 31, 2022, the Company had two customers accounting for 62% and 12% of accounts receivable.
+The Company had two customers accounting for 45% and 10% of its net revenue for the three months ended March 31, 2023.
+The Company had three customers accounting for 36%, 25% and 16% of its net revenue for the three months ended March 31, 2022.

 The Company’s future results of operations involve a number of risks and uncertainties.
 Factors that could affect the Company’s future operating results and cause actual results to vary materially from expectations include, but are not limited to, rapid technological change, continued acceptance of the Company’s products, competition from substitute products and larger companies, protection of proprietary technology, strategic relationships and dependence on key individuals.